 - Request an appointment to meet with the sensory services coordinator, follow the process to request accommodations and receive a Student Accommodation Letter to give to instructors.

 - Register for classes as early as possible during the registration period and provide the sensory services coordinator with a copy of their class schedule as soon as possible.
 The schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number.

 - Immediately notify the Sensory Services Coordinator of any changes in their schedule, such as added or dropped classes, change in section, change in room, etc.

 - Abide by the Captioning Services Policies.

-Students who need captioning services at an event or activity should fill out the Interpreting and Captioning Request form and email it to Karen Green.
+Students who need captioning services at an event or activity should fill out the Interpreting and Captioning Request Form and email it to Hijrah Hamid.
 This form can also be completed and submitted online by visiting the Accommodations for Events and Activities page.

 Students who need more information about captioning services may email Disability Services or call the sensory services coordinator’s direct extension at 678-891-3389.